uniubi-uface/athena-java-sdk/README.md

 Through the open API, developers can use various languages to connect with UStarCloud to obtain corresponding data,

-such as Java, C, C + +.
+such as Java, C, C++.
 In order to facilitate docking, we provide Java SDK to realize the docking of open API.

 The following SDK usage examples are provided: